-In January 2017, the UK Hear to Inform and Connect project, funded by the National Lottery through the Big Lottery Fund, was launched across our information services in Northern Ireland, Scotland, London and South East England.
+In January 2017, the UK Hear to Inform and Connect project, funded by the National Lottery through the National Lottery Community Fund, was launched across our information services in Northern Ireland, Scotland, London and South East England.

 Empowering older people to take action